tldr-pages/tldr/pages/common/trash-cli.md

 # trash-cli

-> Trash-cli is a command line interface to the trashcan APIs.
+> A command line interface to the trashcan APIs.

 - Trash files and directories: